mendax1234/tp/docs/UserGuide.md

 # ModHero User Guide

-_ModHero_ is a **CLI-first desktop app** for planning your university degree, designed to give you the speed and precision of command-line input while retaining the clarity of a graphical overview.
+_ModHero_ is a **CLI-first desktop app** for CS and CEG freshman to plan your university degree, designed to give you the speed and precision of command-line input while retaining the clarity of a graphical overview.
 It helps you build and adapt your 4-year course roadmap more efficiently than traditional spreadsheet or browser-based tools.

 ## Contents